Sayan-coder/github-battle/README.md

-# Github Battel App using React Router
+# Github Battel App using React